bloomberg/memray/README.md

 - Find hotspots in code that cause a lot of allocations.

 > **Note**
-> Memray only works on Linux and cannot be installed on other platforms.
+> Memray only works on Linux and MacOS, and cannot be installed on other platforms.

 <p align="center">
 <img src="https://raw.githubusercontent.com/bloomberg/memray/main/docs/_static/images/quotes.png" width="100%">